agentrickard/domain/domain_views/README.txt

 5. Access Plugin

 Domain Views offers an access plugin to all Views that allow you to select on which domains a View may be accessed.
+There are three settings to consider.

+  -- The domain(s) on which the content should be available.
+  -- Whether the user can access content on the active domain.
+This setting
+      mirrors the behavior of the Domain Strict module.
+  -- Whether the user is assigned to the active domain.
+This setting can be
+      used to provide members-only or editors-only Views.

-This setting is valuable for cases where certain Views are not appropriate on all domains.
+This access setting is valuable for cases where certain Views are not appropriate on all domains.